 The rental record says that during the 6-days the rental was in Darlene Love’s control, this van actually traveled fewer than 100 miles, less than 25% of the distance to and from from the resort at Casa de Campo to the JP’s home in La Vega.

-Could someone have tampered with the odometer to obscure the distance actually traveled?
-Yes, but they also would have to have known where, under the vehicle, is hidden the secret odometer that the rental company uses to keep track of the visible meter.
+Could someone have tampered with the odometer to obfuscate the distance actually traveled?
+Yes, but they also would have to have known where, under the vehicle, is hidden the secret odometer that the rental company uses to keep track of the dashboard odometer.
 If the two odometers had not matched upon return when examined by the rental company (standard procedure) that discrepancy would have been reported on the rental record, But there was no problem.
 They match on the vehicle intake form.

 But more revealing than the lack of miles needed for the alleged trip, is the issue of time.
 That cannot be tampered with.

-To arrive at the JP’s home at 10am, the van would have had to leave the hotel no later than 5:30am and travel non-stop.
+To arrive at the JP’s home at 10am, as the JP claimed, the van would have had to leave the hotel no later than 5:30am and travel non-stop.
 It’s pitch dark at that hour on that date.

-As you know, people like Jacko and Lisa never go anywhere without bodyguards, but they supposedly did that wild trip in a foreign country, without even a single bodyguard?
+People like Jacko and Lisa never go anywhere without bodyguards, but they supposedly did that wild trip in a foreign country, without even a single bodyguard?
 The room registrations at CdC shows there were at least 3 guards with each of them.
-And there can be no stopping for food or rest if you want to make the round trip in that time.

 Really?
 I mean REALLY?

-Strange thing is, room service records back at the hotel show that breakfast was delivered and eaten by people in each of those rooms, at varying times between 8am and 11am, during the time they were allegedly on that arduous trip.
+Strange thing is, room service records back at the hotel show that breakfast was delivered and eaten by Michael and Lisa, in each of their own separate rooms, at varying times between 8am and 11am, during the time they were allegedly on that arduous trip.

 Note again, at this point, that the journalist for the respected Dominican newspaper Listin Diario who interviewed the JP in the living room of his LaVega home shot that roll of film and it contains many clear photos of that room in his home.
 The photos also include the JP and his wife, showing off the relevant pages of the official wedding registration book.